junxit/us-congress-bills-112/metadata.md

 - 2012-02-14 — Introduced in Senate
 - 2012-02-14 — Read twice and referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S616)
 - 2012-02-14 — Sponsor introductory remarks on measure.
 (CR S615-616)
+- 2012-06-21 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2012-07-19 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 112-189.
+- 2012-07-19 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 112-189.
+- 2012-07-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 465.